 Our Microbes outnumber our human cells ten to one!
 With most of our gut microbes live in our large intestine.
 (2)

 We are more bacterial than human cells!

 We have more microbes than human cells, so we need to take special care of this microbiome field that lives around us and within us.
 I was fortunate enough to go to a conference put on by Dr. Negil Plummer.
 He is one of the leading experts in the field of ecogenetics.
 Through his teachings and research, I want to share some exciting facts about your microbiome and how you can support it with nutrition and supplements.

 What does your microbiome do in the body?

 - Your microbiome synthesizes vitamin K and vitamin B 12.
-Vitamin K is needed for blood clotting and strong bones.
+Vitamin K helps blood clotting and maintain healthy bones.
 B 12 helps with red blood cell production for energy and bone health too.

 - 80% of your immune system lives in your microbiome.
 Helping create resistance to infection and inflammation and prevention against autoimmunity.

 - Your gut microbiome helps to enhance your metabolism — Yay fat-burning capabilities.